INSIDE: Roam the Gnome’s Guide to the Best New Zealand Snacks to buy as souvenirs!

 No one is stopping me, not even myself!

-That’s just for starters.
-There’s lots more NZ chocolates to add to your ‘taste testing’ list.
+There’s lots more NZ chocolates to add to your ‘taste testing’ list, including the most popular chocolate bar in New Zealand.

 Image credit: PX here public domain